baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

 	    If starting the Image Quizzer without using the Startup batch file and you are loading DICOM image data, you can speed up the restart by deleting the SlicerDicomDatabase folder between Image Quizzer startups.
-		This folder is created automatically whenever the Image Quizzer is started.
+		This folder is created automatically whenever the Image Quizzer is started in the Outputs folder.
-		This folder can be found wherever you have defined your image data location.

-        eg. If your image database is located in the default directory here:

-		    ...\ImageQuizzerProject\Resources\ImageQuizzerData

-		you will find the SlicerDicomDatabase folder here:

-		    ...\ImageQuizzerProject\Resources\ImageQuizzerData\SlicerDicomDatabase
+		    ...\ImageQuizzerProject\ImageQuizzer\Outputs\SlicerDicomDatabase

 ## Test your installation